 2 years full-time or part-time equivalent.

-Note: In 2017 and 2018 only part-time enrolment is available into the second year of H705
+Note: In 2018 only part-time enrolment is available into the second year of H705

 - Cloud (online) mode, however there are significant placement and campus requirements

 Develop your interpersonal, creative and expressive skills to work effectively with children and their families as a child play therapist.

 Child play therapy is a growing specialist area within the mental health and early childhood sectors.
 It is an evidence-based profession in which play is used to transform children’s lives when they have experienced abuse or trauma, have a developmental disorder, or are experiencing a mental health issue.